-A related vascular lesion, cerebral cavernous malformation (CCM), consists of clusters of cavernous vessels without intervening stroma.
-CCMs are dominantly inherited and may be multiple.
-They cause recurrent hemorrhage and seizures.
+A related vascular lesion, cerebral cavernous malformation (CCM) or cavernoma, consists of clusters of thin walled cavernous vessels without intervening stroma.
+CCMs are present in 0.5% of the population.
+Approximately 20% of CCMs are familial, autosomal dominant, and the rest are sporadic.
+Familial CCMs tend to be multiple.
+Up to half of patients with CCMs, more in some studies, remain asymptomatic through their lives.
+The rest have seizures, focal neurologic deficits, headaches, and cerebral bleeds.
+Symptoms usually develop between the second to fifth decade of life.
+CCMs are caused by mutations of 3 genes, KRIT1 (CCM1), CCM2 (OSM or malcavernin) or PDCD10 (CCM3).
+Patients with familial CCM have a germline mutation of one allele and acquire a mutation of the other allele (second hit) during their lives.
 Venous angioma or developmental venous anomaly (DVA), a frequent incidental finding on contrast-enhanced MRI, consists of radially arranged veins draining into a collector vein in an arrangement that has been likened to the head of Medusa.
 DVAs are usually asymptomatic and only rarely cause hemorrhage or neurological deficits.
 They may coexist with AVMs and CCMs, and the bleeding may be caused by these other lesions.
 Distortion of blood vessels due to chronicity and the effects of bleeding makes it difficult to classify these various vascular anomalies histologically.

 Sturge-Weber syndrome (SWS) is a rare sporadic neurocutaneous syndrome characterized by meningeal and ipsilateral cutaneous angiomatosis.
 The latter causes a port wine stain in the face in the distribution of the ophthalmic division of the trigeminal nerve.
 The key component of SWS is the meningeal angiomatosis.
 The majority of persons with facial angiomatosis do not have a meningeal component.
 The pathology in the brain consists of proliferation of blood vessels in the subarachnoid space, most frequently over the parietal and occipital lobe.
 The underlying brain shows calcified vessels in the cortex and white matter, neuronal loss, gliosis, and laminar cortical necrosis.
 The vascular malformation is probably static but, over time, stasis, venous congestion, and ischemia resulting from it, progressively damage the underlying brain.
 Patients with SWS have seizures, developmental delay, transient ischemic attacks, hemiparesis, headaches, and glaucoma.